maallaard/planar-bridge/README.md

 ## Installation

-Planar Bridge is supported on Linux, MacOS, and Windows.
+Planar Bridge is supported on Linux, MacOS, and is expected (not yet confirmed) to function on Windows.
 However, it is only confirmed to work with at least Python 3.10.0, so check your installed Python version if you are unsure:

 ```sh
 $ python3 -V